-Don’t misunderstand me: Real estate is still risky.
-But unless you’re Warren Buffet, leveraging your money for other investments – like buying stocks “on margin” (with borrowed money) – is much riskier, in my humble opinion.
+Let me be clear: Real estate is still risky.
+But leveraging your money for other investments – like buying stocks “on margin” (with borrowed money) – is much riskier.

-The cash-on-cash return equation rewards taking out the biggest possible mortgage.
-This shrinks the denominator, which makes the formula spit out a higher number.
+The cash-on-cash return needs to be taken with a grain of salt.
+(Actually, take it with a whole damn salt shaker.)
+This equation rewards people who take out the biggest possible mortgage.
+(This shrinks the denominator, which makes the formula spit out a higher number.)

 But the bigger your mortgage, the bigger your risk.
 So be cautious about using the cash-on-cash formula.